Cohejh/Computer-Science/README.md

-# CS_Resources
+# Computer Science
-Just a bunch of resources for CS
+Just a bunch of resources for CS projects.